WGBH-MLA/openvault3/app/views/exhibits/grete-l-bibring.md

 influenced by these little yet-unproduced caretaking, if I make myself understood and clear.
 There’s a tendency in women to foster this.

-You know, for instance, I have observed that women-— this is all very forbidden as far as liberation is concerned-—I have observed that women who had some training, then got married, gave up their work, had children, and didn’t find the need for something.
+You know, for instance, I have observed that women— this is all very forbidden as far as liberation is concerned—I have observed that women who had some training, then got married, gave up their work, had children, and didn’t find the need for something.
 Very often they are in community service, schools, art.
 You understand?
 Perhaps somehow they apply.
-I don’t say there is a mother instinct, I don’t believe that, but something in a woman which is inclined and doesn’t shut it off-— perhaps you may try not to just be soft, perhaps you could also go into community service (and they do it now more, by the way).
+I don’t say there is a mother instinct, I don’t believe that, but something in a woman which is inclined and doesn’t shut it off— perhaps you may try not to just be soft, perhaps you could also go into community service (and they do it now more, by the way).

-                         OLIVER COPE
+#### OLIVER COPE
 Modern society, present-day society hasn’t placed man quite in that same position.
 He doesn’t have to give up for the bearing of children.

-                        MRS. BIBRING
+#### MRS. BIBRING
 It’s not only culture, really.
 It’s also biologically.

-                         OLIVER COPE
+#### OLIVER COPE
 As an ordinary doctor, I have a feeling that this biological difference exists.
 It has to exist, and it’s one of the reasons for knowing that you women have a brain, which in one sense at least is more complex than men’s.